parsokev/Graph_UI/README.md

 from the selection of available kits presented.
 All of the toolchain-specific settings should be preset to the desired CMake build settings.
 3. Change the build path to match the path syntax listed above according the `CMAKE_BUILD_TYPE` value of the kit configuration by clicking the `Manage` button to the left of the `build directory` item under the `CMake` section.
+4. Ensure you have placed the locally compatible version of Graphviz within the empty `Graphviz` directory as specified in the [intial setup section](#project-setup).

 This should be sufficient to build the project with either configuration using CMake.
 Further information on this process can be found [here](https://doc.qt.io/qtcreator/creator-how-to-activate-kits.html).